RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 An important goal for you in the course is to **demonstrate proficiency, and eventually mastery, of all the Core targets and as many of the Supplemental targets as you can.** Accordingly, there are two levels of achievement on the  Learning Targets: **Proficiency** and **Mastery**.
 Each time you provide a piece of evidence that shows you know how to perform the task in a Learning Target, you will earn a "check" on that Learning Target.
 You can earn a check on a Learning Target in **four different ways**:

-1. By **completing a problem on a Checkpoint** that pertains to that Learning Target.
+1. By **completing a problem on a Checkpoint** that pertains to that Learning Target. *(Most students will earn most of their checks this way.)*
-2. By **scheduling a live oral exam** (through Zoom/Google Meet) during which you'll be given a problem similar to one on a Checkpoint for the Learning Target, and completing the problem satisfactorily along with followup questions I may ask.
+2. By **scheduling an oral exam** (through Zoom/Google Meet) during which you'll be given a problem similar to one on a Checkpoint for the Learning Target, and completing the problem satisfactorily along with followup questions I may ask.
 3. By **creating a video** of yourself in which you work out the solution to a problem similar to one on a Checkpoint for the Learning Target (that I will provide), then submitting that video and answering followup questions via a video meeting.
 4. By **using work on an AEP** that, in your view, shows evidence that you know how to perform the task on a Learning Target.
 In this option, you'll schedule a video interview with me and make the case for your work, and I'll listen and then ask some followup questions that you'll need to address.

+As you earn checks on Learning Targets, you'll earn a **rating** on that target.
+There are three possible ratings:

+-

 You will get numerous opportunities to demonstrate understanding of the Learning Targets; every time this happens, the student receives a "check" on that Learning Target.